OxfordAbstracts/purescript-graphql-client/README.md

 ## Alternatives to this package

-There is another, older, purescript graphQL client package at https://github.com/purescript-graphqlclient/purescript-graphqlclient , which is a port of [elm-graphql](https://github.com/dillonkearns/elm-graphql/)
+There is another purescript graphQL client package at https://github.com/purescript-graphqlclient/purescript-graphqlclient , which is a port of [elm-graphql](https://github.com/dillonkearns/elm-graphql/).

-Although the names and scope of the 2 project are very similar they are not connected and there are a few differences From my understanding, the main differences between the 2 projects are:
+Although the names and scope of the 2 project are very similar they are not connected and there are a few differences:
 - This project uses record syntax to make queries whereas purescript-graphqlclient uses Applicative/ado syntax
 - This project allows use of Apollo if you wish (or other lower level graphQL clients)
 - This project supports subscriptions, watch queries and client caching